 It’s important to seek financial planning advice when you get married or start living with your common-law partner

-When you meet someone and fall in love, you discover you have many things in common and you seem to be able to complement the other person in many aspects of life.
+When you meet someone and fall in love.
+You discover you have many things in common.
+You seem to be able to complement the other person in many aspects of life.
+You’re probably not thinking about Marriage or Common-Law financial security.
 At the same time, you have your own history and ways of doing things and your partner has his/hers.
 For example, “how to handle money and how to spend it”.
 Often this is either a point where you will have similar views as your partner or completely opposite views.